rossillingworth/node-info/README.md

 Each team (Project) can have their own jenkins box

 ## Con's
-It is designed for CD, and needs modification to work with a distributed monolith and release management.
+Openshift is designed for CD, and needs modification to work with a distributed monolith and release management.

 Privilege escalation is required to allow docker to run in a jenkins slave, and it is hard (this may be a good thing)

 BuildConfig is unable to provision Multibranch-Pipeline

+BuildConfig is unable to create a polling job

 ImageStreams are observing implicit versions (ie: latest), which means that the deployed versions are implicit.
-This means it may be non-repeatable.
+This means it may be non-repeatable, ie: non-deterministic.